enonic/old-xp-doc/doc/developer/schema/forms.rst

 Basic Setup
 -----------

-Forms can be composed through Java or XML, where the latter is the most common.
+Forms can be defined through Java or XML, where the latter is the most common.

 Below is an example configuration in xml: